-These are payable to your dependant (spouse, civil partner, nominated qualifying partner or dependent child) from the date of your death.
-If you are not in a legally recognised relationship, you and your partner are required to complete a form to register your relationship.
-There are criteria that must be met for your partner to qualify for benefits and these will be checked in the event of your death.
+These are payable to your dependant (spouse, civil partner, qualifying Scheme partner or dependent child) from the date of your death.
+If you are not in a legally recognised relationship, there are criteria that must be met for your partner to qualify for benefits and these will be checked in the event of your death.
 A partner nomination (PN1) form to nominate a non legal partner can be downloaded from our website at: www.nhsbsa.nhs.uk/nhs-pensions